chrisbarr/sfBeanstalk-PHP-API/README.md

 		print_r($repositories);
 	?>

-If there is a problem connecting to the API, the function will throw an Exception:
+If there is a problem connecting to the API, the function will throw an APIException:

 	<?php
 		require_once('lib/beanstalkapi.class.php');